ramonpbarros/employee-summary/README.md

 `function writeFile() {fsWriteFile(outputPath, render(employeesArray)).then(() => {console.log("Done writting file!")}).catch(error => {throw error;})}`

 ## Features
-List of features ready and TODOs for future development
+List of features:
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Use of fs module to prompt the user.
+* Dynamically genarate a HTML file.

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Improve design.
+* Add diferent teams.

 ## Status
 Project is: _in progress_